 4. Iron Man’s The Mandarin

 To be honest, I loved the twist that made the supposed Mandarin just a cover up, especially as Ben Kingsley gave it such a great dimension.
 However, I am annoyed at the lack of sensibility, or is it sensitivity (probably both), displayed by the Iron Man filmmaking team who used the name of an existing character who would have made a great villain to unfold their little surprise: it is quite a low blow for a fan.
 If you are going to commit to the big screen characters that already exist, are well-known AND have a fanbase, while you have your own agenda, you should be a lot more careful how you trade on such territory.
 It was annoying enough to see Pepper Pots becoming a superhero in a few minutes and being able to use the equipment that it took its own immensely clever inventor time to master, without having to put up with another central character developing a secret identity.
 Ok, you get it, I am annoyed.
-We can definitely enjoy twists in a movie even when they are forced on us, but we want to know that the filmmaker is not doing it by trampling on sacred principles.
-The new character is very much the opposite of the comics’ Mandarin, known as Iron Man’s Arch enemy and with a pedigree to match.
+We can definitely enjoy twists in a movie even when they are forced on us, but we want to know that the filmmaker is not doing it by trampling on sacred principles or just for the sake of subverting expectations.
+The new character is very much the opposite of the comic’s Mandarin, known as Iron Man’s arch enemy and with a pedigree to match.
 At moments, it seems that the film turned this viable character into a joke with the nonetheless great portrayal of a twisted character by Mr Kingsley; at others, by presenting a new master behind the puppet, it seemed that the filmmakers wanted to recapture the glory they had in the first film when it turned out that the villain was not after all the usual suspect.
-In both counts, this time, it fails, except for casting, on that charade, adding to it a patronising plot that requires a foreign suspect to always be mastered by a local villain.
+In both counts, this time, it fails on the account of that charade, except for casting, adding to it a patronising plot that requires a foreign suspect to always be mastered by a local villain.

 3. The Fantastic Four

-It seems every attempt to make movies out of Marvel’s first team of superheroes has failed.
+It seems every attempt to make movies out of Marvel’s first team of superheroes has failed (I probably need to remind everyone that the Incredibles are not a successful or even a version of the Fantastic Four).
 The filmmakers get excited about the possibilities suggested by the powers and leave the plot to the very end and all viewers can feel it.
 They are not sure how their characters exactly got their powers, they are not sure what their arch enemy’s motivations are and they are definitely incapable of establishing a meaningful and natural relationship between those who are considered Marvel’s first assembled team.
 Talk about misunderstanding the very characters who make up your plot and their dynamics which 10 years did not improve.
-Everyone instantly gets the idea that Johnny is cool (from the cool rock music that introduces him in the 2005 version and the too-cool-for-school 2015 version), Reed is a nerd, etc. There is no need to spend an hour introducing characters.
+Everyone instantly gets the idea that Johnny is cool (from the cool rock music that introduces him in the 2005 version and the too-cool-for-school 2015 version), Reed is a nerd, etc. There is no need to spend an hour introducing these straightforward characters.
 They are purposely easy to get because what matters is their team dynamics.
 The very important team aspect of the movie was broken over and over again.
 This was made evident through the pointless fights in the first installment.
 Their common ordeal should have brought them even closer together.
 At least there was some fun in it for the viewer beside the frustration of an opportunity missed.
 But the lack of real bonding in the second installment, of acknowledging what made the Fantastic four the First Family of the Marvel Universe was aberrant, especially as the film favoured their individual development and left Suzanne Storm behind rather than making her an integral part of the team (which makes you wonder the point of her powers).
 The film just leaves you empty, having drained your time and intelligence trying to work out the point of it.

 2. Black Widow

-It is hard to think of Black Widow as more than eye-candy zipped into what can only be described as a male-fantasy and most unpractical wear that could be given a superheroine who is supposed to be inconspicuous and flexibly doing all sorts of acrobatics.
+It is hard to think of Black Widow as more than eye-candy zipped into what can only be described as a male-fantasy and most unpractical wear that could be, given that this superheroine is supposed to be inconspicuous and flexibly doing all sorts of acrobatics.
 This greater-than-average spy should be getting all the mind actions which her colleagues, occupied with flexing their muscles before thinking, would miss.
 Instead, she is just a female version in the actions, fighting almost to rival the speed of her superpowered counterparts as if she were in some kind of competition with them.
 This is definitely not inspiring for a generation of girls who should have seen the quick-witted, deeply knowledgeable, mysterious, expert manipulator and extremely sneaky as the quietly-deadly weapon that she is, rather than the overly acrobatic, over-sexualised female fill that she has become.
+We barely saw that when she manipulated Loki into revealing his secret aim, that was the real Black Widow.
+The acrobatics and fighting skills are not the problem, but they are suppposed to be a less prominent or known tactical resort rather than a systematic reflex to counter her opponents.
 This shame is what gets the franchise to miss on quite an opportunity.
 The reality stones are coming round the corner and the proper development of this character would have naturally prepared the viewer for her obvious role in ensuring that these dangerous weapons are kept safe from greedy villains and heroes alike.
 Yet again, this is something that is going to be winged at the last minute and another opportunity Hollywood misses to build strong foundations that allows their plots to later benefit and flow.
 I have just had a vision of that special touch Black Widow has for The Hulk.
 Eugh… Oh, I rest my case.

 1. The Hulk

 The gamma-radiated monster has always been misunderstood as his green and oversized appearance is often mistaken for the man they clothe.
-Third time seems to be a charm as the Avengers’ version seems to be having a better reception than his two predecessors.
+Third time seems to be a charm as the Avengers’ version appeared to have a better reception than his two predecessors.
 The problem remains though that Hollywood is making up ways of turning Banner into the Hulk without ensuring the methods make sense.
-They are unsure how to sensibly trigger the Hulk from Banner, what his personality, feelings and speech skills are as the Hulk as well as the extent to which he is in control of himself as the Hulk, particularly if he should feel remorse for his actions as the Hulk, whether and when he should be one of the other beyond the requirements of the plot.
-What we want is a storyline to follow not convenience, as the convenient adjustments are insulting for the viewer, boring for the audience, plot-killing and certainly not inspiring.
+They are unsure how to sensibly trigger the Hulk from Banner, what his personality, feelings and speech skills are as the Hulk as well as the extent to which he is in control of himself as the Hulk, particularly if he feels remorse for his actions, or whether and when he should be one oy the other beyond the requirements of the plot.
+What we want is a storyline to follow not convenience, as these adjustments are insulting for the viewer, boring for the audience, plot-killing and certainly not inspiring.
 There are so many possibilities with our favourite monster as demonstrated in the spin-off cartoons Avengers Assemble and the comic books themselves.
 However, to achieve these, consistency and sense are the keywords, just a hint.